RoseRegiment/RoseRegiment/README.md

-# 💫 About Me:
+# About Me:
-            I'm a recent graduate of Computer Science / Games and Interactivity from Swinburne University of Technology.<br>            Specialising in full-stack web development, I have experience building scalable applications and dev tools,<br>            having worked on projects using Agile methodologies.
-Passionate about clean architecture, great UX, and<br>            learning new technologies.
+I'm a recent graduate of Computer Science / Games and Interactivity from Swinburne University of Technology.<br>Specialising in full-stack web development, I have experience building scalable applications and dev tools,<br>having worked on projects using Agile methodologies.
+Passionate about clean architecture, great UX, and<br>learning new technologies.
 When I'm not coding I'm reverse-engineering how things work and finding better ways to build them.

 # 💻 Tech Stack: